wandrille-hubert/DefaultAzureCredential-Samples/AzureResourceGraphSample/README.md

 ## Deploy To Azure
 Publish the sample as an Azure Webjob (trigger) on an App Service.
 By default, an app service will have created a system assigned managed identity.
 In order for this sample to be ran correctly, the managed identity will need Graph Api permissions.
 Unfortunately, it is not currently possible to set this from the Azure portal.
-A powershell script will need to be utilized.
-Make sure to fill in your managed identity for the <WEB APP MSI Identity>.
+The following powershell script will need to be utilized.
+Make sure to replace the WEB APP MSI Identity with your managed identity value.
 ```
 Connect-AzureAD
 $graph = Get-AzureADServicePrincipal -Filter "AppId eq '00000003-0000-0000-c000-000000000000'"